 Music by Nichole Nordeman.
 Video created by Sarah Trask.

 An estimated 700,000 Americans are living with a tumor

 Pediatric brain tumors are the leading cause of cancer-related death among children and adolescents ages 0-14 years, as well when expanded to ages 0-19 years, surpassing leukemia.

 More than any other cancer, brain tumors can have lasting and life-altering physical, cognitive, and psychological impacts on a patient’s life.

-Despite the amount of brain tumors, and their devastating prognosis, there have only been four (4) FDA approved drugs – and one device – to treat brain tumors.
+Despite the number of brain tumors, and their devastating prognosis, there are only five FDA approved drugs – and one device – to treat brain tumors.
 For many tumor types, surgery and radiation remain the standard of care.